 Prepping the pork

-When preparing the pork, make sure to trim extremely fatty areas.
-You don’t want over a 1/4 inch of thickness because this will affect the cooking time, allow the flavors to get into the meat, and will streamline your shredding later.
-Pork shoulder/roast will release a ton of juices so you don’t have to add any liquid, but I like to add a little bit of zesty Italian dressing.
+When preparing the pork, make sure to trim extremely fatty areas to 1/4 inch.
+Having too thick of fat will affect the cooking time, not allow the flavors to get into the meat, and trimming will streamline your shredding later.
+Pork shoulder/roast will release a ton of juices, so you don’t have to add any liquid, but I like to add a little bit of zesty Italian dressing.
 The vinegar helps breakdown the connective tissues making it extra tender.
 I’ve also known some who add a little beer, but I haven’t tried it that way myself.

 Next comes the most important part, the spices!
 This is where the flavors of the pork are enhanced.
 I use a blend of: ground cumin, smoked paprika, garlic powder, dried oregano, onion granules, kosher salt, and fresh ground black pepper.